Brainlabs-Digital/heimdall/README.md

 # Introduction

-Heimdall is a python library that makes it very straightforward to quickly and easily create screenshots from web pages.
+Heimdall is a python library that makes it very straightforward to quickly and easily create screenshots from web pages:

+	heimdall.png("https://www.distilled.net/", device="Kindle Fire")

 Heimdall knows about lots of common devices, and can simulate them (their resolution and user agent) when you request a screenshot.
 For example, you could take a screenshot as an original iPad might see a page.
 However, you can also specify resolution and user agent yourself.